b-amir/thiscovered/README.md

 ## Usage
-To use this.covered, simply visit the website at https://github.com/theamirm/thiscovered and follow the instructions step by step.
+To use this.covered, simply [visit the website]( https://github.com/theamirm/thiscovered) and follow the instructions step by step.

 ## Features